 The Basic Eye Colors

 Generally, eye color depends on how much of the pigment melanin is in the iris, the colored part of the eyes.
+A small number of people may notice their eye color changing with age.
 The more pigment, the darker the eyes.
 The only pigment is brown; the color of the eyes is determined by the level of pigmentation in the eyes.
 Research shows that up to 16 genes may influence eye color.

 There is no such thing as black irises.
 Eyes that appear to be black are simply very dark brown.